 Boys need their fathers.
 I know, all children do, but the need is especially acute in young males.
 Whether it pertains to behavior, educational prospects, church attendance, rates of criminality, or future economic success, fathers are the most important influence in their sons’ lives.
 Me, I’m only around for slightly more than half of my son’s.
 Four days out of the week.
 Fifty-seven percent.

 I’m not divorced; I’m not even separated.
 In fact, I’m happily married.
-Yet I maintain a separate apartment in Washington.
+Yet I maintain a separate apartment in the D.C. metro area.
 The idea was to sell our house quickly and have the family move down.
 But life got in the way.

 I won’t go into details, but let’s just say things are grim.
 There’s a pall over everything I do, guilt over not being there to help out with the family and the kid.
 But more than just looking after the little guy, I want to be there for him.

 Fathers reading this, I have some questions for you.
-Every day when you put your kid to bed, day when you put your kid to bed, do they ask if you will be there tomorrow?
+Every night when you put your kid to bed, do they ask if you will be there tomorrow?
 Do they fear going anywhere without you?
 Does every morning begin with, “Will you stay and play with me?”